 In this section, we give examples of 3D contact structures for which the Reeb flow is ergodic.
 We use the well known fact that a Reeb flow can be realized, in some appropriate context, as a geodesic flow or as an Hamiltonian flow.
 We provide two constructions.

 \paragraph{Geodesic flows.} Let $(X,h)$ be a 2D compact Riemannian surface, and let $M=S^\star X$ be the unit cotangent bundle of $X$.
-The 3D compact manifold $M$ is then naturally endowed with the contact form $\alpha$ defined as the restriction to $M$ of the Liouville 1-form $\lambda= p\, dq$.
+The 3D compact manifold $M$ is then naturally endowed with the contact form $\alpha$ defined as the restriction to $M$ of the Liouville 1-form $\Lambda= p\, dq$.
 Let $Z$ be the associated Reeb vector field.
 Identifying the tangent and cotangent bundles of $X$ thanks to the Riemannian metric $h$, the set $M$ is viewed as the unit tangent bundle of $X$.
-Using a metric $g$ such that the restriction of the symplectic form to $D$ is the volume form of $g$, $Z$ is identified with the vector field on the unit tangent bundle of $X$ generating the geodesic flow on $S^\star X$.
+Using a metric $g$, for example the canonical metric, also called Sasaki metric, such that the restriction of the symplectic form to $D$ is the volume form of $g$, $Z$ is identified with the vector field on the unit tangent bundle of $X$ generating the geodesic flow on $S^\star X$.
 Therefore, with this identification, the Reeb flow is the geodesic flow on $M$.

 Now, the geodesic flow is ergodic (and hence, the Reeb flow is ergodic with respect to the Popp measure) in the following cases: \begin{itemize} \item If the curvature of $X$ is negative, then the geodesic flow is ergodic.
 In that case, the Reeb flow is Anosov and the contact distribution is generated by the stable and unstable lines of the geodesic flow.
-In the case where $X=\Gamma \setminus \H $, with $\H$ the hyperbolic Poincar\'e disk, a rather precise study of this operator can be done using the decomposition into irreducible representation of the natural action of $SL_2(\R)$ onto $L^2 (\Gamma) \setminus SL_2(\R)$ (see \cite{CHW-15}). \item It is known that any compact orientable surface can be endowed with a Riemannian metric having an ergodic geodesic flow (see \cite{Do-88}). \end{itemize} There are explicit examples with $M=\mathbb{P}^3(\R)$ seen as the unit tangent bundle of $(\mathbb{S}^2,g)$ where the geodesic flow of $g$ is ergodic (see \cite{Do-88}).
+In the case where $X=\Gamma \setminus \H $, with $\H$ the hyperbolic Poincar\'e disk, a rather precise study of this operator can be done using the decomposition into irreducible representations of the natural action of $SL_2(\R)$ onto $L^2 (\Gamma) \setminus SL_2(\R)$ (this example is studied in \cite{CHW-15}). \item It is known that any compact orientable surface can be endowed with a Riemannian metric having an ergodic geodesic flow (see \cite{Do-88}). \end{itemize} There are explicit examples with $M=\mathbb{P}^3(\R)$ seen as the unit tangent bundle of $(\mathbb{S}^2,g)$ where the geodesic flow of $g$ is ergodic (see \cite{Do-88}).

-We refer to \cite{Fo-Ha-13} for other recent examples of Anosov contact flows (which can be realized as Reeb flows) on three-dimensional manifolds, obtained by surgery from unit cotangent bundles of hyperbolic surfaces.
+We refer to \cite{Fo-Ha-13} for other examples of Anosov contact flows (which can be realized as Reeb flows) on 3D manifolds, obtained by surgery from unit cotangent bundles of hyperbolic surfaces.